The Curse of the Superstar Salesperson Turned Sales Leader

 But if you want a best-in-class sales team, you need to be aware of it upfront.

-And, by the end of this article, you will be.
+And, by the end of this chapter, you will be.
 You’ll have the stable foundations required to build a successful sales team.

 But, before we get there…